 The Board: The governance group charged with independent assurance on the adequacy of the risk management framework, the internal control environment and the integrity of financial reporting.
-At Uttlesford District Council this shall mean the within individual systems to improve those systems and processes where necessary.
+At Uttlesford District Council this shall mean the Governance, Audit and individual systems to improve those systems and processes where necessary.

-Governance, Audit and Performance (GAP) Committee.
+Performance (GAP) Committee.

-Consulting Activities: Internal Audit advice and guidance to management on risk and control issues
+Consulting Activities: Internal Audit advice and guidance to management on risk and control issues within

 Senior Management: Those responsible for the leadership and direction of the Council.
-At Uttlesford
+At Uttlesford District

-District Council this shall mean the Chief Executive and the Corporate of the Institute of Internal Auditors' International Professional Practices
+Council this shall mean the Chief Executive and the Corporate Management Team

-Management Team (CMT).
+(CMT).

-Standards: Public Sector Internal Audit Standards (PSIAS), as well as mandatory elements
+Standards: Public Sector Internal Audit Standards (PSIAS), as well as mandatory elements of the and the Definition of Internal Auditing.

-Framework (IPPF), including the Core Principles for the Professional Practice of

-Internal Auditing, the Code of Ethics, the International Standards for the
+Institute of Internal Auditors' International Professional Practices Framework (IPPF), including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing